arjunj132/iframepass/README.md

 See the difference?
 See `example.html` for more info.

 Note that this may not work with every single webpage and going to another webpage from the iFrame removes the pass due to cross origin issues.

+Also note that try not to use this product if you can due to problems that can occur.